Particular/NServiceBus/guidelines/design-guidelines.md

 ##### How do I apply changes without recompiling?

-We will be providing additional packages outside NServiceBus which allows to hook in configuration sections or alike to support previous scenarios if necessary.
-Another approach is to show in samples how to load configuration by using `AppSettings`, `ConfigurationManager`, etc.
+Additional packages outside NServiceBus can be provided to allow users to hook in configuration sections to support previous scenarios if necessary.
+Another approach is to provide samples showing how to load configuration by using `AppSettings`, `ConfigurationManager`, etc.

 ## Startable and stoppable components